Cycling & walking

 Please ensure that all cycles are left in designated locations.

-Most cycle parking areas are monitored by CCTV and are in areas regularly patrolled by airport staff.
-However, cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left on site.
+Cycles are left entirely at your own risk and Gatwick Airport Ltd cannot be held responsible for any loss or damage to cycles or equipment left on site.

 If you leave your cycle at the airport cycle parking facility, we recommend that you take appropriate security precautions: